afishhhhh/YUSegment/YUSegmentDemo/Pods/YUSegment/README.md

 ### Attributed Text

-There is no direct method which make attributed string as argument to set attributed string.
 You should use `-setTitleTextAttributes:forState:` to set attributed string.
 For example:
 ```objeective-c
 NSDictionary *attributes = @{NSFontAttributeName : [UIFont systemFontOfSize:20]};
 [segment setTitleTextAttributes:attributes forState:YUSegmentedControlStateNormal];